Innovation for Companies & Territories

 Below is the corporate framework that characterizes organizations truly oriented toward innovation.

-High‑performance companies recognize human capital as their primary driver of value.
-They implement structured systems to:
+Human capital is the primary driver of value.
+Companies therefore need structured systems to:

 The goal is to transform teams into generators of high‑impact solutions, fully integrated into core processes.